Jodu555/CineFinn/README.md

 - [x] make the debounce server side optimal for multiple clients
 - [x] display the title of the movies somewhere
 - [x] Add generate Images and parse images also for movies
+- [ ] Add the control information modal
+- [ ] Add the series information modal
+- [ ] Add the full series watched information modal
+- [ ] Implement a method to un watch a specific series or season